HL7/davinci-dtr/input/pagecontent/specification.md

 ### Persisting Application State
 Users of the DTR process are likely to be performing many tasks to support patient care or administration of the provider organization.
 As such, it should be expected that users may need to halt interaction with the DTR process and resume it at a later time.

 When the provider system can support storage of work in progress, it **SHALL** be stored exclusively on the provider's system.
-If the provider cannot store work in progress, then work in progress is stored in encrypted form on payer's system until a time it is considered complete and then at that point it will be stored unencrypted.
+If the provider cannot store work in progress, then work in progress **SHALL** be stored on the payer's system, in encrypted form, until a time it is considered complete and then at that point it will be stored unencrypted.

 #### How DTR Saves Context of DTR for a Relaunch

 At any point prior to completion the app **SHOULD** be able to save the session, and then relaunch it later.
 If an EHR system performs DTR functionality internally, it may save session information however it likes.
-Guidance below does not apply in this scenario.
+The guidance below does NOT apply in this scenario.

 Providers may go days to weeks before completing questionnaires and may go many months to a year before completing paperwork and Prior Authorization to claim submission.
 Therefore, the time span between the creation of a Questionnaire to the completion of QuestionnaireResponse should be accounted for accordingly.